donnybrilliant/install.sh/README.md

 ## Usage

 Clone this repository to your local machine.
-Modify CASKS, FORMULAE & NPMPACKAGES in the install.sh file to select the software you want to install.
+Modify CASKS, FORMULAE & NPMPACKAGES, VSCODE, APPSTORE in the config file to select the software you want to install.
+Change the settings you want to apply.
 Run the install.sh script in your terminal:

 ```